 Best recruitment channels to power up your hiring

 Knowing how to measure the efficiency of your recruitment channels is beneficial, but that isn’t why you’re reading this article.
 You’re here for the juicy advice we have accumulated for you.
-So without further ado – the 9 best recruitment channels for you to try out in 2019.
+So without further ado – the 9 best recruitment channels for you to try out.

 1. Online job boards